 - applying for Letters of Administration

 - if necessary, paying debts, claims, taxes and expenses

 - preparing a settlement

 This is where estate planning attorney, Drew Bolinger, can be of tremendous value to you and your family.

 Contact Bolinger Law Firm Today for Your Free Consultation

 If you’re in the terribly unfortunate situation of having had a loved one recently die and need legal assistance with probate, contact us today.
 We offer a free consultation and can help get you on the right path.
-Our caring legal team is here for you, to be your trusted voice during your current probate situation, and help you create your own estate plan.
+Our caring legal team is here for you, to be your trusted voice during your current probate situation.
+We will help you face the realities of probate and create your own estate plan.
 636-386-8322